Disruptive politics in the Trump era

 Fonte seems to agree.

 I don’t.
-The fact of the deep struggle over the very nature of the American “regime” — its principles, values, institutions, mores, culture, education, citizenship, and “way of life”? — reinforces for me the primacy of our principles, values, institutions, mores, culture, etc. Like all other personages and policies, President Trump must be measured against these core components of our way of life, and his efficacy in defending them.
+The fact of the deep struggle over the very nature of the American “regime” — its principles, values, institutions, mores, culture, education, citizenship, and “way of life” — reinforces for me the primacy of our principles, values, institutions, mores, culture, etc. Like all other personages and policies, President Trump must be measured against these core components of our way of life, and his efficacy in defending them.